takashi-moriyama/azure-docs/articles/active-directory/active-directory-windows-enterprise-state-roaming-windows-settings-reference.md

 ![](./media/active-directory-enterprise-state-roaming/active-directory-enterprise-state-roaming-sync-content.png)

+For Windows 10 version 1803 or later, Internet Explorer setting group (favorites, typed URLs) syncing can be enabled or disabled by end users through Internet Explorer Settings menu option.

 ## Windows Settings details
 In the following table, Other entries in the Settings Group column refers to settings that can be disabled by going to Settings > Accounts > Sync your settings > Other Windows settings.